Break-Through-Tech/American-Express-1A-second-look-lending/Challenge-Project-Overview.md

 ## 🤝 How We'll Work Together

-**Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month)
+**Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month) Preferred Mode of Communication : EMAIL ( saurabh.gupta13@aexp.com or algoexpert.saurabh@gmail.com Typically Respond With in 24-48 hrs
  **Other ways to reach out to me with questions:**
 * [e.g., Your team's channel within Break Through Tech’s Discord space]
 * [e.g., Email; please copy your teammates and AI Studio Coach]